-Hypermobility is a condition that allows joints to move easily beyond a normal range for a particular joint.
+Excessive Mobility is a condition that allows joints to move easily beyond a normal range for a particular joint.

 Im not saying that these people should give up their yoga, as I believe that yoga has many benefits besides flexibility, but they need to be aware in their yoga practice, to keep their joints slightly bent, even if they don’t feel the stretch.

-The best exercise for hyper mobile people is to strengthen their muscles.
+The best exercise for excessive mobile people is to strengthen their muscles.
 Strong muscles are better equiped to protect the joints and their surrounds.
-The best kind of strength training for hypermobile people is Isometric Conditioning.
+The best kind of strength training for excessive mobile people is Isometric Conditioning.
 This is when the muscles are working but the joints don’t change position.
-They should always practice control on any movement, whilst maintaining the natural arches of the body.
+They should always practice control on any movement, whilst maintaining the natural curves of the body.
 NEVER LOCK OUT.
 Maintaining strength at the end of the range of movement helps counteract the joints vulnerability.
 They should try to avoid eccentric loading, which is almost impossible, but you can avoid taking the muscle back to it’s full length.
 An example of this would be a Bicep Curl.
 Take the movement up through the concentric phase but when lowering hold at the middle phase (isometric) then when lowering never go to full extension.